Sanofi Oncology

 Acquisition in 2021

-Origimm is an Austrian biotechnology company focused on the discovery of antigens and functional drug targets.
-The company specializes in developing novel treatments aimed at preventing and treating infectious diseases and dermatological conditions linked to skin-colonizing microbes.
-Through its innovative approach, Origimm seeks to address unmet medical needs in these areas, contributing to advancements in healthcare.
+Origimm is an Austrian biotechnology company focused on discovering antigens and functional drug targets.
+The company develops innovative treatments aimed at preventing and treating infectious diseases, as well as dermatological conditions linked to skin-colonizing microbes.

 Gyroscope